How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 SIGNED BOOKS ✍️

 Dry pressing and dry cleaning your book does not use any chemicals or moisture.
 Only pencil marks and crayon is safely removed from dry cleaning.
 The heatpress machine and the temperature does not lift sharpie marker or ballpoint pen.
 Signed or witnessed signature series books are completely safe from ink being lifted during pressing.
 Paint markers used on signatures cannot be pressed or cleaned due to smearing.
+Avoid acrylic paint pens.
+The acrylic ink smears all over the book and all over your equipment and workstation area.

 FLARING/LIFTING